 Spear Phishing

-Due to the success of phishing attacks, malicious phishers have developed a refined technique known as spear phishing.
+Due to the success of phishing attacks, cybercriminals have developed a refined technique known as spear phishing.
 A spear phishing email is more targeted than a general phishing email.
-Instead of sending out thousands of emails hoping to catch a few random victims, spear phishing targets specific higher profile people.
-People who have access to something the attacker wants.
-Attackers conduct open source intelligence (OSINT) to craft an email that specifically caters to the recipient’s job, personal situation or preferences.
+Instead of sending out thousands of emails hoping to catch a few random victims, spear phishing targets specific higher-profile people who have access to something the attacker wants.
+Cybercriminals conduct open-source intelligence (OSINT) to craft an email that specifically caters to the recipient’s job, personal situation, or preferences.
+Additionally, they use data from previous breaches to assist in current attacks.

-Before sharing examples of spear phishing, it’s important to discuss one of the attacker’s source for this level of information: social media.
-The pervasive use of social media provides a gold mine of personal data that attackers can use.
-Because of our culture of sharing, people are equipping attackers with all the information they need without realizing it.
-The smallest bit of information, sometimes even from profile pictures, can put the attacker on track to creating a solid phish.
+The pervasive use of social media supplies a gold mine of personal data that attackers can use.
+Because of our culture of sharing, individuals are equipping attackers with all the information they need without realizing it.
+The smallest bit of information, such as profile pictures, can put the attacker on track to creating a solid phish.

-This spear phishing campaign found making the rounds specifically targets HR employees.
-In this example reported by VadeSecure, an HR director in the construction industry was targeted.
-Posing as the COO, the criminal emailed the HR director.
+One spear phishing campaign found making the rounds specifically targets Human Resource (HR) employees.
+As reported by VadeSecure, an HR director in the construction industry was targeted.
+Posing as the Chief Operating Officer (COO), the criminal emailed the HR director.
 The request?
 The “COO” wanted to make changes to his Payroll Direct Deposit Account.
-By posing as the COO the attacker is hoping for two things; 1.) the HR director will feel pressure to respond quickly and 2.) there will be a higher payout.
+By posing as the COO, the attacker is hoping for two things; 1.) the HR director will feel pressure to respond quickly and 2.) there will be a higher payout.

 Image: VadeSecure